dataeducator/healthy_heart/README.md

       ├── notebook.ipynb                                       Documentation of Full Analysis in Jupyter Notebook ├── presentation.pdf                                     PDF version of Full Analysis shown in a slide deck
-      ├── setup.yaml                                           Includes instructions to obtain the dataset ├── requirements.txt                                     Includes requirements to deploy the Streamlit app ├── X_train_scaled.sav                                   Includes a model of scaled X_train for web app deployment ├── random_forest_model.sav                              Includes a model of random forest for web app deployment ├── healthy_heart.py                                     Includes Python code for the Streamlit web app
+      ├── setup.yaml                                           Includes instructions to obtain the dataset ├── requirements/                                        Includes requirements to deploy the Streamlit app and instructions to obtain dataset
+      ├── X_train_scaled.sav                                   Includes a model of scaled X_train for web app deployment ├── random_forest_model.sav                              Includes a model of random forest for web app deployment ├── healthy_heart.py                                     Includes Python code for the Streamlit web app